intellihr/ui-components/src/domain/Boards/Board/Board.examples.md

   >
    <Board.Tile.ButtonTileContent
      iconType='fa-plus-square'
-     buttonTitle='small admin Tile button with a font awesome icon' buttonDescription=' admin content be hidden if it is out of 3 lines'
+     label='small admin Tile button with a font awesome icon' buttonDescription=' admin content be hidden if it is out of 3 lines'
    >
    </Board.Tile.ButtonTileContent>